signal18/replication-manager/README.md

     Start the replication manager in failover mode. `state` can be either `monitor` or `force`, whether the manager should run in monitoring or command line mode.
 The action will result in removing the master of the current replication topology.

-  * --failcount `secs`
+  * --failcount `<count>`

-    Trigger failover after N failures (interval 1s) (default 5)
+    Trigger failover after `count` failures (interval 1s) (default 5)

-  * --failover-limit `count`
+  * --failover-limit `<count>`

-    In auto-monitor mode, quit after N failovers (0: unlimited)
+    In auto-monitor mode, quit after `count` failovers (0: unlimited)

-  * --failover-time-limit `secs`
+  * --failover-time-limit `<seconds>`

-    In auto-monitor mode, wait N seconds before attempting next failover (0: do not wait)
+    In auto-monitor mode, wait `seconds` seconds before attempting next failover (0: do not wait)

   * --gtidcheck `<boolean>`

     Check that GTID sequence numbers are identical before initiating failover.
-Default false.
 This must be used if you want your servers to be perfectly in sync before initiating master switchover.
-If true, mariadb-repmgr will wait for the slaves to be in sync before initiating.
+If true, mariadb-repmgr will wait for the slaves to be in sync before initiating. (default false)

-  * --hosts `<address>:[port],`
+  * --hosts `<address>`

-    List of MariaDB hosts IP and port (optional), specified in the `host:[port]` format and comma-separated.
+    List of MariaDB hosts IP and port (optional), specified in the `host[:port],` format and comma-separated.

-  * --ignore-servers `<address>:[port],`
+  * --ignore-servers `<address>`

-    List of servers in the `host:[port]` format to be ignored for slave promotion operations.
+    List of servers in the `host[:port]` format to be ignored for slave promotion operations.

   * --interactive `<boolean>`

-    Runs the MariaDB monitor in interactive mode (default), asking for user interaction when failures are detected.
-A value of false also allows mariadb-repmgr to invoke switchover without displaying the interactive monitor.
+    Runs the MariaDB monitor in interactive mode, asking for user interaction when failures are detected.
+A value of false also allows mariadb-repmgr to invoke switchover without displaying the interactive monitor. (default true)

-  * --logfile `path`
+  * --logfile `<path>`

     Write MRM messages to a log file.